-Miscellaneous Charges/Credits
+Miscellaneous Charges/Credits and

+Day-Ahead Grandfathered Agreement Carve-Out Daily Amount

 The amount will be determined by multiplying the Asset Owner hourly determinant by a daily Revenue Neutrality Uplift (RNU) rate.
 The Asset Owner hourly determinant is equal to the sum that Asset Owner’s actual generation MWh, actual load MWh, actual Interchange Transaction MWh, DA Market cleared Virtual Offer MWh and DA Market cleared Virtual Bid MWh for the Hour, where all of these values are assumed to be positive values.

 The amount to each applicable Asset Owner is calculated as follows.